bdamon/MuscleUS_Toolbox/Help/Help-for-bmode2angle_us.md

     <i>.stdev_inc</i>: The amount to increase the Gaussian blurring window per iteration, in pixels

     <i>.gauss_size</i>: The row x column dimensions of the Gaussian blurring window, in pixels
-  Parameters describing teh vesselness response calculation:
+  Parameters describing the vesselness response calculation:
     <i>.vessel_beta</i>: The beta value in the vesselness response function

     <i>.vessel_c</i>: The C value in the vesselness response function